6. Developmental Guide

 Visualize GSEApy Results with categorical scatterplot When multiple datasets exist in the input dataframe, the x argument is your friend.

-• top_term – Number of enriched terms to show.
+top_term – Number of enriched terms to show (based on values in the column (colormap)).

 matplotlib.Axes. return None if given ofname.
 Only terms with column <= cut-off are plotted.